-(This course requires a prerequisite: MTH 465 Statistical Measurements in Sports)
+This course requires a prerequisite MTH 465 unless administrative approval is granted.

 SCS 303: Coaching Track and Field (3 semester hours)

 This course is designed to provide entry-level information, fundamentals, principles, and management enablers for anyone who would coach and/or instruct basic track and field skills.